grzegorzkaszuba/allogen_cdvae/README.md

+# Modified CDVAE for Allogen project

+The fundamentals of this project are directly adopted from CDVAE by Daniel Zügner, Tian Xie and Minkai Xu: https://github.com/txie-93/cdvae

 # Crystal Diffusion Variational AutoEncoder

 This software implementes Crystal Diffusion Variational AutoEncoder (CDVAE), which generates the periodic structure of materials.